Operations Analytics

 Building practical understanding on operations.

-MIT Introduction to Operations Management, ’20 as TA
+MIT Introduction to Operations Management, spring ’20, as TA

-MIT Manufacturing Systems and Network Design, ’20 as TA
+MIT Manufacturing Systems and Network Design (now Capacity Analytics), spring ’20 as TA

 Exploring problems at the intersection of policy and operations.